Radialbog9/MinecraftManhunt/docs/api.md

 This plugin has a (sort of) messy API, which doesn't really do anything at all at the moment.

 * You can access the Manhunt Variables through the `uk.radialbog9.spigot.manhunt.utils.ManhuntVars` class.
+* You can start the game by calling the `uk.radialbog9.spigot.manhunt.events.ManhuntGameStartEvent` event.
-* You can reset the game by calling the `uk.radialbog9.spigot.manhunt.events.ManhuntGameEndEvent` event.
+* You can end the game by calling the `uk.radialbog9.spigot.manhunt.events.ManhuntGameEndEvent` event.

 For more info, look at the [JavaDoc](http://ci.radialbog9.uk/job/Minecraft%20Manhunt/uk.radialbog9.spigot$MinecraftManhunt/javadoc/).